 It is interesting to note the influence of popular culture on folklore, a reversal of influence.
 The Errol Flynn reference is perhaps indicative of Holdstock’s generation, while Generation X might cite Michael Praed or Jason Connery in Richard Carpenter’s TV portrayal, Robin of Sherwood, Kevin Costner, Patrick Bergin or Russell Crowe in big screen versions, and Millennials perhaps a dominant Maid Marion, “hoody” Robin Hood, or superhero archer from iconoclastic TV portrayals.

 This process was experienced directly in a visit I undertook in early 2016 to a woodland which could have easily stood in for Ryhope Wood, Puzzle Wood in the Forest of Dean – a distinctive woodscape riddled with Ent-like yew trees and moss-covered dells, in fact the remains of Roman iron mines known locally as “Scowles”.
 A popular location for film and TV, it has been used for productions such as Robin Hood (2006-2009), Merlin (2008-2012), Dr Who (2005-), Atlantis (2013), Wizards vs Aliens (2012), Jack the Giant Slayer (2013) and Star Wars: The Force Awakens (2015).
 It is almost impossible to walk amid its sylvan labyrinth without having the cast of these dramas “emerging” from the symbiosis of wood and mind.
 The effect is involuntary.
-As Holdstock notes: “The wood itself has its own say in what is going to be produced out of its store of archetypes” (interview 1993: 104).
+As Holdstock notes: “The wood itself has its own say in what is going to be produced out of its store of archetypes” (interview, cited in Nichols, 1993: 104).
 Holdstock acknowledges the popularity of Joseph Campbell, especially his best-known work, The Hero with a Thousand Faces (1949), in which he charts out what he calls the monomyth.
-This notion appealed to Holdstock: “I am attracted to the idea of all stories coming from one first story, that in fact there is a monomythic idea that surfaces in every writer” (Nichols, 105).
+This notion appealed to Holdstock: “I am attracted to the idea of all stories coming from one first story, that in fact there is a monomythic idea that surfaces in every writer” (ibid, 1993: 105).
 To use Holdstock’s own terminology (as developed in The Hollowing), the writer’s “Little Dream” intersects with the “Big Dream” of humanity’s collective myth-hoard.
 The universal “source” is individualized by the author-creator’s idiosyncracies, memories, beliefs and influences.
 The macrocosmic becomes the microcosmic.

 A Child in Time